 Time Warner does have some special offers for bundled services.
-In their top-tier package, you can get HD-DVR Service plus HBO with HBO GO or STARZ, Turbo Speed, Home WiFi, TWC WiFi Hotspots and up to a $100 Visa Reward Card.
+In their top-tier package, you can get HD-DVR Service plus HBO with HBO GO or STARZ, Turbo Speed, Home WiFi, TWC WiFi Hotspots and installation is included along with EPIX right now (Summer 2014)!
 However, when trying to find special offers for standalone TV service we came up empty handed.

 DirecTV offers the 2013 NFL Sunday Ticket to new customers who sign up for the Choice package or higher at no extra cost.
 How can Time Warner Cable compete with that?
 The Sunday Ticket is a $299 value, and, any sports fan would be happy to have the subscription.
 Heck, any sports fan’s neighbor would be happy to have someone with the Sunday Ticket next door.
 On top of that, DirecTV offers a free Genie HD DVR upgrade for connecting up to four rooms.

 Service Contract Periods